totemo/watson/README.md

 ![Edits with default vector length.](https://raw.github.com/totemo/watson/master/wiki/images/2012-10-24_02.20.01-flipflopfla.png)

-Watson groups edits together based on spatial proximity and assigns a different colour to each group.
+Watson groups edits together based on spatial proximity and echoes the co-ordinates in chat using a different colour for each group.
 This allows separate ore deposits to be readily distinguished.

 To teleport to an edit of interest: